seanevanlee/slot-machine-project/README.md

 ---

-# User-Stories
+# User Stories

 1. As a player, I want to be able to be able to see the matches that I currently have.
 2. As a player, I want a variety of emojis to make the game more challenging.
-3. As a player, I want the buttons to be intuitive
+3. As a player, I want the buttons to be intuitive.
-4. As a player, I want another added feature than just slots to keep me engaged
+4. As a player, I want another added feature than just slots to keep me engaged.
-5. As a player, I want to see the jackpot amount so that I'm determined to win
+5. As a player, I want to see the jackpot amount so that I'm determined to win.

 ---

-# Game-Screenshots
+# Game Screenshots

 ![Wireframe](https://i.imgur.com/to5urQT.png)